BrainCircuitsBehaviorLab/village/_sources/user_guide/state_machine.md.txt

 9. `EXIT_UNSAVED`: Door 2 is closed, and Door 1 is opened to allow the subject to return home.
 10. `SAVE_OUTSIDE`: After the subject has returned to the home cage, the task is closed, and all data is saved.
+11. `SYNC`: The system synchronizes the new data with a remote server or hard drive.

 #### Option B: The Subject Stays in the Box Until the Maximum Time